BradleyMatera/dids/README.md

 - HSC Blog: Decentralized IAM for IoT – integrating DIDs/VCs into IoT device lifecycle for interoperability and user-centric control
 - MHRsntrk Blog: Know Your Agent (KYA) – concept of DID-based credentials for AI agents to prove identity and authorization
 - Dock Labs Blog: Decentralized Identity Use Cases – verifiable credentials in education (fraud-proof diplomas, instant verification)
-- W3C DID Core Figure – DID architecture overview (DID, DID Document, DID subject, verifiable data registry) (explains how DIDs resolve to DID Documents recorded on a registry).
+- W3C DID Core Figure – DID architecture overview (DID, DID Document, DID subject, verifiable data registry)

+---

+## IMPORTANT

+For any future changes to this file, use the final_file_content shown above as your reference.
+This content reflects the current state of the file—including any auto-formatting changes (for example, conversion of single quotes to double quotes).
+Always base your SEARCH/REPLACE operations on this final version to ensure accuracy.